VeerpalKB/LeanSecurityProject/README.md

 ### Technologies Used

-Component	                                        Technology
+#### Components with corresponding Technology:

-Formal Verification	                                Lean 4
+Formal Verification using Lean 4

-Build Tool	                                         Lake
+Build Tool using Lake

-Backend Server	                             Node.js (JavaScript)
+Backend Server using Node.js (JavaScript)

-Frontend	                                   HTML, CSS, JavaScript
+Frontend using HTML, CSS & JavaScript

-Version Control	                                  Git & GitHub
+Version Control using Git & GitHub

 Note: JavaScript is used strictly for system integration and presentation.
 All security reasoning and verification logic is implemented in Lean.